Maurh

-Maurh: Lehndi Rutt Di Nayak is a 2023 Indian Punjabi biographical historical drama film directed by Jatinder Mauhar.
+Maurh: Lehndi Rutt Di Nayak is a 2023 Indian Punjabi-language period drama film directed by Jatinder Mauhar.
 The movie stars Ammy Virk, Dev Kharoud and Vikramjeet Virk in the major roles.
 It was released on June 9, 2023.

 Plot

 Maurh is based on the lives of Jeon and Kishna Maurh, who had risen against the oppression of both the British and zamindars in pre-partition Punjab.
 Unable to tolerate humiliation of their family, Kishna joins the bandits.
 When Kishna is executed by the Brits, Jeona takes up arms to fight for his people.
 Maurh is a tale of revenge, betrayal and valour.